caronc/apprise-api/README.md

 # one or more of the following separated by a comma:
 #  - ATTACH_PERMISSION_ISSUE: Can not write attachments (likely a permission issue)
 #  - CONFIG_PERMISSION_ISSUE: Can not write configuration (likely a permission issue)
+#  - STORE_PERMISSION_ISSUE: Can not write to persistent storage (likely a permission issue)
 curl -X GET http://localhost:8000/status
 ```